cpmachado/r-programming-for-statistics-and-data-science/README.md

 # r-programming-for-statistics-and-data-science

-My code through the Udemy course "R Programming for Statistics and Data Sciente".
+My code through the Udemy course "R Programming for Statistics and Data Science".

 ## Links